Banner

 What happened to the file menu?

-The old style menu system from Office 2003, Office XP, and earlier versions has been replaced with a brand new interface, which most people call the ‘Ribbon’.
+The old style menu system from Office 2003, mycoplasmosis Office XP, viagra and earlier versions has been replaced with a brand new interface, which most people call the ‘Ribbon’.
 Why did Microsoft replace the old style menu with the new Ribbon?
 Because it was getting to difficult to find the right menu options because the menus were too complicated.
 The Ribbon is designed to make it easier to find the features that you need to use.

 The Ribbon is only one third of the new user interface though… there are two other important parts of the screen which we will look at before looking specifically at the Ribbon